|

 Myth: All fevers are bad for children.

-Fact: Fevers turn on the body's immune system.
+Fact: Fevers turn on the body's immune system and

 Fact: Fevers with infections don't cause brain